phillord/tawny-owl/docs/adding-restrictions.md

 The equivalent string based system does not:

-    tawny.owl> (objectproperty "B")
+    tawny.owl> (object-property "B")
     #<OWLObjectPropertyImpl <http://iri/#B>>
-    tawny.owl> (owlclass "A" :subclass "B")
+    tawny.owl> (owl-class "A" :subclass "B")
     #<OWLClassImpl <http://iri/#A>>

-The main advantage of this approach, though is that it's easier to code again.
-The macro forms require symbols as their first parameter, which requires the use of macros and back-tick unquoting to use.
+Any attempt to reason over an ontology with these statements is likely to complain, though, that B is both a class and a property.
+The first advantage of this approach, though is that it's easier to code again.
+The macro forms require symbols as their first parameter, which requires the use of macros and back-tick unquoting to use programmatically.
+The second advantage is that the macros require forward declaration which means building an ontology needs to be done incrementally.
+One piece of the Tawny-OWL test code reads an OWL file, renders it into Clojure, then reads it back again; it does this using the function form to avoid the forward declaration problem.

 Performance wise, both are about the same.